dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 For Blazor Server, Blazor WebAssembly, and Blazor Hybrid apps:

-* `beforeWebStart` is used for tasks such as customizing the loading process, logging level, and other options.
+* `beforeStart` is used for tasks such as customizing the loading process, logging level, and other options.
-* `afterWebStarted` is used for tasks such as registering Blazor event listeners and custom event types.
+* `afterStarted` is used for tasks such as registering Blazor event listeners and custom event types.

 The preceding legacy JS initializers aren't invoked by default in a Blazor Web App.
 For Blazor Web Apps, a new set of JS initializers are used: `beforeWebStart`, `afterWebStarted`, `beforeServerStart`, `afterServerStarted`, `beforeWebAssemblyStart`, and `afterWebAssemblyStarted`.